Quantum adiabatic machine learning with zooming: Higgs Boson Classification

-Since the original simulated annealing benchmark did not ensemble excited states, we report on SA-Z without excited states.
-However, to attempt to match the improved quantum annealing performance, we also propose SAE-Z, in which the supremum over a set of excited states is used to improve the area under ROC curve (described in Section~\ref{sa} of the Supplementary Material) in the same manner as for QAML-Z and QAML.
-We find that SAE-Z performs statistically indistinguishably from QAML-Z, suggesting that excited states can be effectively used to generate stronger classifiers.
+Given the analogue of quantum annealing to simulated annealing~\cite{kadowaki1998quantum}, we also implement the proposed zooming algorithm in a simulated annealing framework, reporting on simulated annealing with zooming (SA-Z).
+To attempt to match the improved quantum annealing performance, we also propose simulated annealing with excited states and zooming (SAE-Z), in which the supremum over a set of excited states from simulated annealing is used to improve the area under ROC curve in the same manner as in the quantum algorithm.
+While a ground state solution minimizes error on the training set, it may overfit to the training data and cause poor generalization on the test set.
+Hence, the inclusion of excited states --- either thermal noise in simulated annealing or sampled from the quantum annealer --- can improve performance on the test set.

+We perform simulated annealing using the Metropolis update rule, flipping a random spin to construct a trial spin vector $\pvec{s}'$ from the spin vector $\vec{s}$.\cite{kirkpatrick_optimization_1983} If the energy $H(\pvec{s}') < H(\vec{s})$, then the new vector $\pvec{s}'$ is accepted with probability 1.
+However, if $H(\pvec{s}') > H(\vec{s})$, the trial vector is accepted with probability $\exp[-\beta(H(\pvec{s}') - H(\vec{s}))]$.
+After randomly selecting a spin to flip $N$ times (where $\vec{s}$ has $N$ spins), a sweep has been completed.
+The inverse temperature $\beta$ is stepped with a linear inverse temperature schedule from $\beta_i = 0.1$ to $\beta_f = 5$ over $W=1000$ sweeps, incrementing the temperature by $\frac{\beta_f - \beta_i}{W}$ after each sweep.
+This process is repeated 1000 times, and the lowest-energy state is selected in the SA-Z algorithm.
+Temperature schedules reaching $\beta$ as large as 10 and performing up to 100,000 sweeps per read were found to have no significant impact on the results.
+To assemble excited states for the SAE-Z benchmark, we perform 5000 sweeps for 5000 reads and select excited states using the same criteria as for quantum annealing.